-Organizational Readiness Level Foundational Sustaining Tactics Examples of tactics that may be implemented to create change at each of these levels To engage your organization: Commit to implementing and holding all leaders and the work force accountable for processes and policies related to respect for people, just culture, and managing disruptive behavior Encourage and promote open discussion of safety issues via leadership rounds and reporting systems, and ensure follow-up and feedback Ensure that the workforce has dedicated time to devote to patient safety and safety culture work Implement workforce safety programs to reduce physical and psychological harm to the workforce Clearly define and encourage behaviors that show deference to expertise rather than hierarchy or title To engage your organization: Aim for total transparency, but explain situations in which the organization is unable to be completely transparent Publicly share available information about events of harm, and plans for managing associated risks Ensure follow-up and feedback on identified safety issues, and be transparent if an issue cannot be resolved promptly Create compacts for leaders that clearly define expected behaviors in trust and transparency as they relate to other leaders, peers, and subordinates Build metrics for respect and trust (e.g., workforce psychological safety, error reporting) into the evaluation process for all leaders
+Organizational Readiness Level Foundational Sustaining Tactics Examples of tactics that may be implemented to create change at each of these levels To engage your organization: ✓ Commit to implementing and holding all leaders and the work force accountable for processes and policies related to respect for people, just culture, and managing disruptive behavior ✓ Encourage and promote open discussion of safety issues via leadership rounds and reporting systems, and ensure follow-up and feedback ✓ Ensure that the workforce has dedicated time to devote to patient safety and safety culture work ✓ Implement workforce safety programs to reduce physical and psychological harm to the workforce ✓ Clearly define and encourage behaviors that show deference to expertise rather than hierarchy or title To engage your organization: Aim for total transparency, but explain situations in which the organization is unable to be completely transparent Publicly share available information about events of harm, and plans for managing associated risks Ensure follow-up and feedback on identified safety issues, and be transparent if an issue cannot be resolved promptly Create compacts for leaders that clearly define expected behaviors in trust and transparency as they relate to other leaders, peers, and subordinates Build metrics for respect and trust (e.g., workforce psychological safety, error reporting) into the evaluation process for all leaders

-Organizational Readiness Level Foundational Sustaining <section-header>FacticsExamples of tactics that may be implemented to create change at each of these levels</section-header> To engage your organization (cont): Recognize and reward reporting with the goal of reducing and eventually eliminating anonymous reporting Provide education and training on diversity and inclusion at every level of the organization Track employee engagement and turnover as a metric to evaluate trust, inclusion, and respect Include care disparity metrics on regularly reviewed patient safety dashboards Translate tools and resources for both patients and the workforce into a variety of languages, keeping in mind cultural context and linguistic idiosyncrasies Adopt communication and resolution/reconciliation programs for patients and families after events of preventable harm Establish patient and family advisory councils To engage clinical leaders: Provide training for physicians, nurses, and other clinical leaders around patient engagement and communication Provide cultural competency training for all clinical leaders that is relevant to the patient populations they serve To engage patients and families: Encourage and enable patients and families to speak up if they notice a risk to safety Ensure that crisis plans address how to communicate with patients and families in the event of an error, regardless of degree of harm Commit to shared decision making and consider patient preferences in all treatment plans Engage patients and families in creating and disseminating patient compacts that include what patients can expect from the organization, their care providers, and the workforce Assessing Execution List of questions that should be asked to further assess and measure progress communicating with patients, in Are measures of respect include Is a formal program for respect regularly?
-Is there systematic training on c clinical and non-clinical workfor am regularly create and evaluate
+Organizational Readiness Level Foundational Sustaining Tactics Examples of tactics that may be implemented to create change at each of these levels To engage your organization (cont): Recognize and reward reporting with the goal of reducing and eventually eliminating anonymous reporting Provide education and training on diversity and inclusion at every level of the organization Track employee engagement and turnover as a metric to evaluate trust, inclusion, and respect Include care disparity metrics on regularly reviewed patient safety dashboards Translate tools and resources for both patients and the workforce into a variety of languages, keeping in mind cultural context and linguistic idiosyncrasies Adopt communication and resolution/reconciliation programs for patients and families after events of preventable harm Establish patient and family advisory councils To engage clinical leaders: Provide training for physicians, nurses, and other clinical leaders around patient engagement and communication Provide cultural competency training for all clinical leaders that is relevant to the patient populations they serve To engage patients and families: Encourage and enable patients and families to speak up if they notice a risk to safety Ensure that crisis plans address how to communicate with patients and families in the event of an error, regardless of degree of harm Commit to shared decision making and consider patient preferences in all treatment plans Engage patients and families in creating and disseminating patient compacts that include what patients can expect from the organization, their care providers, and the workforce Assessing Execution List of questions that should be asked to further assess and measure progress YES / NO Are all clinicians and workforce members provided with training in communicating with patients, including disclosure and apology?
+Are measures of respect included in all performance assessment tools?
+Is a formal program for respect and trust in place and evaluated regularly?
+Is there systematic training on diversity and inclusion for both the clinical and non-clinical workforce?
+Do the Board and leadership team regularly create and evaluate improvement plans for addressing disparities in patient care?